mak448a/compile-aseprite-linux/README.md

 # Compile Aseprite on Fedora
 Here's how to compile aseprite for free on Fedora 37.
-If you want to support the developers out, buy it on their website: https://aseprite.org
+If you want to support the developers, buy it on their website: https://aseprite.org

 ## Clone repo
 ```shell